sjhloco/ip_auto_lab/build_fabric/README.md

 To statically assign the interface and/or port-channel number (default is dynamic) add either of these 2 extra dictionaries to the interface.
 The values used can overlap with the dynamic interface range however for simplicty it is probably advisable to use a separate range for the dynamic and static assignments.
   - intf_num: integrar          *Only specify the number, name is got from the fbc.adv.bse_intf.intf_fmt variable*
   - po_num: integrar           *Only specify the number, name is got from the fbc.adv.bse_intf.ec_fmt variable*
-  - po_num: string           *Optionally set the Port-channel mode to on, passive or active* Under the advanced (*tnt.adv*) section of the variable file set the reserved range of interfaces to use for dynamic assignment:
+  - po_mode: string           *Optionally set the Port-channel mode to on, passive or active*

+Under the advanced (*tnt.adv*) section of the variable file set the reserved range of interfaces to use for dynamic assignment:
 - adv:
   - single_homed:                      *Range used for single-homed interfaces*